Circumcision in Africa: South Africa

-In the 19th century CE, Shaka, a Zulu king, prohibited male circumcision due to concerns that young circumcised men might be less interested in joining as warriors in the military force he was amassing and uniting in the region of southern Africa and might be more interested in seeking opportunities for having sex.
+Among the Zulu people of South Africa, male circumcision was historically seen as a rite of passage to manhood.
+However, beginning in the 19th century CE, Shaka, a Zulu king, prohibited male circumcision due to concerns that young circumcised men might be less interested in joining as warriors in the military force he was amassing and uniting in the region of southern Africa and might be more interested in seeking opportunities for having sex.
+In 2010, the Zulu King Goodwill Zwelithini re-established a circumcision program to combat HIV/AIDS.

 Percentage of circumcision per country

 Circumcision is prevalent among 92% of men in North Africa and around 62% in Sub-Saharan Africa.
 In western and northern parts of Africa it is mainly performed for religious reasons, whereas in southern parts of Africa it rarely performed in neonates, instead being a rite of passage into manhood.

 Studies evaluating the complications due to traditional male circumcision have found rates varying from 35% (Kenya) to 48% (South Africa).
 Infection, delayed wound healing, glans amputation and injury, bleeding, loss of penile sensitivity, excessive removal of foreskin, and death are the major complications reported.

 In some African and Eastern Christian denominations male circumcision is an integral or established practice, and require that their male members undergo circumcision.
 Circumcision is near-universal among Coptic Christians, Ethiopian Orthodox and Eritrean Orthodox, and they practice circumcision as a rite of passage.